rvaser/rampler/README.md

         subsample <sequences> <reference length> <coverage> [<coverage> ...]

             <sequences>
-                input file in FASTA/FASTQ format containing sequences to be subsampled
+                input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences to be subsampled
             <reference length>
                 integer denoting length of the reference genome (or assembly) from which the sequences originate